Voice-Privacy-Challenge/Voice-Privacy-Challenge-2024/README.md

 Please see the [RESULTS folder](./results) for the provided anonymization pipelines.

+## General information

+For more details about the baseline and data, please see [The VoicePrivacy 2024 Challenge Evaluation Plan](https://www.voiceprivacychallenge.org/docs/VoicePrivacy_2024_Eval_Plan_v1.0.pdf)

+#### Registration
+Participants are requested to register for the evaluation.
+Registration should be performed once only for each participating entity using the following form: **[Registration](https://forms.office.com/r/T2ZHD1p3UD)**.

-### Some potential questions you may have and how to solve them:
+## Some potential questions you may have and how to solve them:
 > 1. $ASV_{eval}^{anon}$ training is slow

 Training of the $ASV_{eval}^{anon}$ model may vary from about 2 up to 10 hours depending on the available hardware.